Unconditional Image-Text Pair Generation with Multimodal Cross Quantizer: Introduction

-In order to show the effectiveness of our approach, we design several baselines and construct the corrupted data, denoted as the Degree dataset, by gradually adjusting the degree of the alignment between image and text.
-The experimental results demonstrate that our approach achieves consistent results on the Degree dataset, while baselines fail, and also can generate semantically consistent image-text pair over baselines.
-The contributions of our work can be summarized as follows: \begin{itemize} \item For the first time, we propose \model, a vector quantization method that learns a joint quantized representation space for unconditional image-text pair generation
+In addition, to study the effectiveness of the quantized joint space for generating semantically consistent image-text pairs, we construct a corrupted dataset, called Degree dataset, by gradually adjusting the degree of alignment between image and text.
+The experimental result demonstrates that our approach can uphold the semantic correlation between image and text, while baselines fail.
+Furthermore, we show that this result leads to semantically consistent image-text pair generation.

-\item The quantitative and qualitative results show the effectiveness of our approach over baselines with considerable semantic consistency of the generated image-text pair on text-augmented MNIST, denoted as Caption MNIST and Oxford Flower-102 \citep{nilsback2008automated}.

-\item Additionally, The experimental result on the Degree dataset demonstrates that our approach learns meaningful alignment between image and text compared to non-MXQ module model. \end{itemize}

-\section{RELATED WORKS}

-\textbf{Image and Text Generation} \enskip Most image and text generation studies focus on unimodal generation. \citep{li2020oscar, ramesh2021zero} propose image-to-text and text-to-image generation respectively. \citep{kingma2013auto, goodfellow2014generative, van2016pixel} propose unconditional image generation task and \citep{brown2020language} generates text. \citep{shimanuki2019joint}, on the other hand, proposes unconditional image-text generation, but it generates text of an image and must undergo the OCR \citep{smith2007overview}.
+Contributions of this paper can be summarized as follows: \begin{itemize}[noitemsep, nolistsep] \item \textbf{Unconditional Image-Text Pair Generation}: We propose for the first time a novel vector quantization method, \model, that learns the quantized joint representation space for unconditional image-text pair generation. \item \textbf{Semantic Consistency of the Generated Samples}: Our experimental results reveal that \model generates a semantically consistent image-text pairs on multiple benchmark datasets, including Caption MNIST, Oxford Flower-102, CUB-200-2011, and COCO against several baselines. \item \textbf{Multimodal Semantic Correlation}: Additionally, the experimental results on the Degree dataset demonstrate that \model learns the meaningful semantic correlation between image and text in the quantized joint space.
+Furthermore, it turns out that the quantized joint space leads to semantically consistent image-text pair generation. \end{itemize}

+\section{Related works}